Juvenile Life Without Parole (JLWOP)

 We need solutions that work.
 It is far more expensive to lock individuals up for life than to invest in our schools and our communities.
 These sentencing practices don’t make us safer, and they deny youth who have demonstrated growth and maturity the chance to rejoin their families and communities, and contribute to those communities in meaningful and productive ways.

-Juvenile Law Center is a leading advocate nationwide in the fight to end juvenile life without parole and other harsh sentences for youth in the justice system.
+Juvenile Law Center is a leading advocate nationwide in the fight to end juvenile life without parole and other harsh sentences for youth.
 We have participated in all of the sentencing challenges before the U.S. Supreme Court.
 We continue to provide litigation support, technical assistance, and professional training to support the ongoing implementation of these decisions at the state level.